valentjn/ltex/pages/vscode-ltex/commands.md

 <!-- ltex: language=en-US -->

-This page is specific to vscode-ltex.
-It does not apply if you use a different LTeX plugin for an editor other than VS Code.

 To run a command, open the Command Palette (`Ctrl+Shift+P`) and start typing the name of the command.

 ## `LTeX: Activate Extension`

 Activates the extension; does nothing if the extension is already activated.

-The extension is automatically activated when files with supported code language modes (= default value of [`ltex.enabled`](settings.html#ltexenabled)) are opened in the editor.
+The extension is automatically activated when files with supported code language modes (= default value of [`ltex.enabled`](../settings.html#ltexenabled)) are opened in the editor.
 Use this command if you want to use LTeX on files with unsupported code language modes.

 ## `LTeX: Check Selection`